If you’ve been active in the online health community over the past few years, there’s a chance you’ve heard people mention Moringa.

 Short Answer: Yes.

-Moringa Oleifera’s anti-inflammatory properties are arguably what it’s most known for, and probably one of the properties that has been studied most thoroughly.
+Moringa Oleifera’s anti-inflammatory properties are arguably what it’s most known for, and probably one of the properties that have been studied most thoroughly.

 This is where Moringa comes in.